 - You take the lead and get frustrated when others aren’t similarly pro-active.

 - You are constantly making progress in work and life and never take a real break.

 - You find yourself over-analyzing everything, unable to let go.

 - You often find that you ‘take it all on’, and no one is around to help.

 - You ‘have it all’, yet have the nagging sensation that something is missing from your life.

 Take some steps to integrate more feminine behaviors into your life and leadership.

-There are 1000s of way to do this, and here are just a few examples.
+There are thousands of ways to do this, and here are just a few examples.
 Experiment with some of these in the next few days:

 - Next time someone comes to you with a problem, ask at least 3 open questions and listen well to the answers, rather than giving your suggestions right away.

 - When problem-solving or brainstorming, resist the urge to create order.
 Do not try to make sense of the discussion immediately.
 Let chaos reign for at least 20 minutes, uninterrupted.
 See what new ideas emerge!